deathbeam/maps-of-exile/README.md

 Then it grabs data from stacked deck spreadsheet to get weights for newer cards missing from card weight spreadsheet and calculates weight for new cards based on common denominator (in this case Patient card which is present in both card weight spreadsheet and stacked deck spreadsheet)

+Then it grabs data from wiki for cards (drop area ids, drop monster ids, drop level requirements).

 This card list with card prices, card metadata and card weights is stored to be used in site as .json.

 Then in grabs list of all maps from PoeDB.

+Then it grabs extra card metadata from wiki for maps (map id, map boss ids) for pairing with wiki card metadata.

 Then it grabs map density from spreadsheet (in raw mob count) and merges the data with map list